 This award pays tribute to innovative, well-executed communications that have had a positive impact on the field of correctional health care, or to individuals for bodies of work.
 The award is named after NCCHC’s cofounder and first vice president.

-For published works that have advanced the field of correctional mental health care
+For communications that have advanced the field of correctional health care

 Sharen Barboza is a licensed clinical psychologist, a fierce advocate for incarcerated individuals with mental

 illness, a champion for improved systems and a self-proclaimed “believer in the standards.”
 Throughout her career, she has worked with the most marginalized populations and tackled the toughest issues head-on.

 As vice president of mental health for MHM/Centurion, Dr. Barboza monitors the care and treatment provided to mentally ill inmates in several state correctional systems and large Opening Ceremony an dAwards 25 county jails.
 She supervises the clinical operations team; develops training curricula for mental health, medical and corrections professionals; and creates therapeutic programs for special populations.